Tyrrrz/YoutubeExplode/ReadMe.md

 - Static methods to validate IDs and to parse IDs from URLs
 - No need for an API key and no usage quotas
 - Fully asynchronous
-- MVVM ready
 - Targets all .NET platforms
 - No external dependencies

-## Usage example
+## Usage

-Check out project's [wiki](https://github.com/Tyrrrz/YoutubeExplode/wiki) for usage examples and other information
+Check out project's [wiki](https://github.com/Tyrrrz/YoutubeExplode/wiki) for usage examples and other information.

+You can also use the demo projects as a reference point.

 ## Libraries used